 Mackie has a great reputation for creating inexpensive yet very well-made audio gear and with the Mackie EM-USB there’s now a great, low-cost option for budding podcasters.
 The EM-USB features on-mic control for input gain and headphone levels (ready for a pair of the best podcasting headphones), while the USB-C connection should ensure reliable data transfer of your recordings.

-Recording quality is perfectly acceptable for the price bracket, while the included accessories and bundled software make for a very well-rounded package.
+Recording quality is perfectly acceptable for the price bracket, while the included accessories and bundled podcast recording software make for a very well-rounded package.

 Read our full Mackie EM-USB review